sai-darshan-k/Kannada_Kranti/README.md

-Here's a README.md for GitHub, structured to explain each functionality (OCR, Writer Identification, and Keyword Search) in detail.

----

-# Kannada Writer Identification and Keyword Search

 This project is a Flask web application designed to perform three main tasks:
 1. **Writer Identification**: Predict the writer based on uploaded handwriting samples.